Special Educational Needs and Disabilities

 What do I do if I think my child has special educational needs?

-Parents should contact their child’s class teacher to discuss initial concerns, or arrange an appointment with the SENCo, Jayne Ward, via the school office on 01937 582163.
+Parents should contact their child’s class teacher to discuss initial concerns, or arrange an appointment with the SENCo, Liz Holmes, via the school office on 01937 582163.
 Arrangements will be made for a meeting where school will listen carefully to the parents concerns and put appropriate action in place.
 This may involve signposting to other professionals if necessary.

-The staff at school thinks that my child may have special educational needs (SEN).
+The staff at school thinks that my child may have special educational needs and disabilities (SEND).
 What happens now?

 The school will collect information about your child from all the staff involved, and we will also ask for your views and seek any information that you can provide.
 Parents are an important source of information; we will work actively with you and keep you fully informed about what is being done to meet your child’s needs.
 If it is decided that your child needs further support, the class teacher will work with the SENCo to arrange this.